ewanc26/website/content/blog/my-experiences-as-a-neurodivergent-person.md

 As seen with [my poetry](/poetry), one might assume that I don't have that much creativity.
 That is *not* the case.

 I state that the poetry shown is the selection that I am *comfortable* with showing.
-As of writing this post, I have 131 poems overall.
+As of writing this post, I have 131 poems overall as of writing.

 ### Depths of Poetry